 Sylvia helps me sweep up bits of fat, heart tubes and onion skins and makes us a cup of tea.

 At end of school we line up their stuffed heart dishes for collection.

 Ray pops his head through the door.

 ‘Sorry miss – we won’t eat it.
 Why don’t you sell it to one of the teachers?’

-This is the last stuffed hearts lesson I’ll ever teach.
-The recipe for this delicious dish is for all to use.
-We’ll have to use liver for the awful offal lesson instead.
+This is the last stuffed hearts lesson I’ll ever teach, We’ll have to use liver for the awful offal lesson instead.